digitalbazaar/bedrock-test/README.md

 ```

 Once the profile completes, your browser should open a page to nsolid's
-UI and you can login using your github ID.
+UI and you can login using your GitHub ID.
 Then look under `assets` to
 see the generated profile.

 ## License